 - the first-rate negative Absolute (‒A¹)

-- and the personal "attitude toward the Absolute", which I will discuss later.
+- Especially: the personal "attitude toward the Absolute", which I will discuss later.

 - positive/pro and negative/contra-sA (+sA and ‒sA)